-Over the course of the inspection program, there have been atrazine detections in soil samples collected from six fields where the operator or applicator did not admit or had records indicating atrazine was not applied to the field.
-None of these occurred in 2018.
-For these six sites, for the most part, the detected atrazine concentrations have been very minimal.
+Over the course of the inspection program, there have been atrazine detections in soil samples collected from seven fields where the operator or applicator did not admit or had records indicating atrazine was not applied to the field.
+One of these instances occurred in 2019.
+For these seven sites, for the most part, the detected atrazine concentrations have been very minimal.
 It is not known whether the atrazine detected is a: